 History Of Tea

-Tea is nearly 5,000 years old and was discovered,as legend has it,in 2737 B.C. by a Chinese Emperor when some tealeaves accidentally blew into a pot of boiling water.In the 1600s, tea became popular throughout Europe and the American colonies.
+Tea is nearly 5,000 years old and was discovered,as example of thesis about poverty legend has it,in 2737 B.C. by a Chinese Emperor when some tealeaves accidentally blew into a pot of boiling water.In the 1600s, tea became popular throughout Europe and the American colonies.
 Today American schoolchildren learn about the famous Boston Tea Party protesting the British tea tax-one of the acts leading to the Revolutionary War.During this century, two major American contributions to the tea industry occurred.
 In 1904, iced tea was created at the World’s Fair in St. Louis, and in 1908, Thomas Sullivan of New York developed the concept of tea in a bag.
 Tea breaks down into three basic types: Black, Green, and Oolong.
 In the U.S., over 90 percent of the tea consumed is black tea, which has been fully oxidized or fermented and yields a hearty-flavored, amber brew.
 Some of the popular black teas include English Breakfast (good breakfast choice since its hearty flavor mixes well with milk), Darjeeling and Orange Pekoe.

 Types Of Tea

-All tea is produced from a plant called Camellia sinensis.
-The thousands of different varieties of teas available in the world only vary by the region it was grown, the time of year picked, and the processing method.
+All tea is produced from a plant called Camellia sinensis. persuasive essay on gun control The thousands of different varieties of teas available in the world only vary by the region it was grown, the time of year picked, and the processing method.
 Premium teas come from all over the world and many of Chinese and Japanese teas fit into one of these main categories of tea: white, green, oolong, and black tea. herbal infusions or tisanes, sometimes called herbal tea, which do not actually contain the Camellia sinensis plant.
 Each type of tea has its own characteristics including a different taste and differing health benefits.

 White tea is the purest and least processed of all teas.
 This loose leaf tea brews a light color and flavor.
 Find out more about white tea or shop our White Teas.White tea is very different,it has a delicate, fruity taste.
 Some white teas are very floral, while others have notes of hay or milk chocolate.
 Flavored white teas are also available, and are commonly blended or flavored with fruit, flowers and herbs (such as mint).White tea is made from the ‘buds’ and sometimes the leaves of the tea plant.
 White tea is often described as ‘minimally processed’ and ‘unoxidized.’
 It is minimally processed — it is basically plucked